home-assistant/home-assistant.io/source/_lovelace/calendar-card.markdown

   Screenshot of the calendar card.
 </p>

 ### Card Settings

 {% configuration_basic %}
 Title:
-  description: The title displayed at the top of the card
+  description: The title displayed at the top of the card.
 Entities:
-  description: The calendar entities that will be displayed in the card
+  description: The calendar entities that will be displayed in the card.
 Theme:
   description: Theme your card using any installed theme in your HA environment.
 {% endconfiguration_basic %}

 ### YAML

-This is for if you use YAML mode or just prefer to use YAML in the Code Editor in the UI
+This is for if you use YAML mode or just prefer to use YAML in the Code Editor in the UI.

 {% configuration %}
 type: